Skip to main content

 9

 Click on Run.
-This starts the calculation of the catchment areas from the selected starting point(s).
+This starts the catchment area calculation from the selected starting point(s).

 Hint